friend-ultra/Pojlib/README.md

-# Pojlib | Minecraft Launcher Core
+# Pojlib(ish) | Minecraft Launcher Core
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Pojlib Build](https://github.com/QuestCraftPlusPlus/Pojlib/actions/workflows/gradle.yml/badge.svg)](https://github.com/QuestCraftPlusPlus/Pojlib/actions/workflows/gradle.yml)

-A Minecraft: Java Edition launcher library partially made with elements from PojavLauncher.
+A Copy of an Minecraft: Java Edition launcher library partially made with elements from PojavLauncher used to build QuestCraft.

 This library was initially meant for use in QuestCraft but has turned into the perfect library for Minecraft: Java Edition launchers.
 This includes everything needed for a basic and (soon) even advanced MCJE launchers written in Java (or any other language with interop).